-The Maintenance section allows you to adjust the administrative settings of the router such as time and date, and administrator password.
-You can update the device's firmware, and add or remove language packs.
+The Maintenance section allows you to adjust the administrative settings for the DAP-1650, like time, date, and administrator password.
+You can also update the device's firmware, add or remove language packs, as well as configure the internal system clock.